BanklessTimes

 MSTR vs MSTY Returns

-The MSTR stock price has crashed by 31% this year, while the MSTY ET has dropped by 70% this year.
-However, a price return comparison is not enough when comparing the two assets.
+The MSTR stock price has crashed by 31% this year, while the MSTY ET has dropped by 70%.
+However, a price-return comparison alone is not sufficient for comparing the two assets.

 Instead, the best approach is to use the total return, which incorporates MSTY’s dividends.
 In this case, the MSTR stock price has dropped by 31%, while MSTY’s performance was minus 30%.